danimartin82/raylib_test/README.md

 This repository contains a folder called `raylib_test\gtest` with the implemented Unit Test, and a batch file for its compilation and execution.

 **IMPORTANT**:
+* This tests are black box tests: the library is already compiled, and only the public interfaces defined in `raylib.h` are abailable for test.

 * The batch file contains the absolute paths to the Google test static library compiled in the previous steps.
 If the paths are different, please update them.

 * As we are going to test **raylib** and its included in the compilation via `-lraylib` sure that MINGGW contains your last compilation of raylib, so you are testing the latest changes in raylib.
 Copy libraylib.a from `raylib\src` to `C:\MinGW\i686-w64-mingw32\lib` and `raylib.h` to  `C:\MinGW\i686-w64-mingw32\include`.